LL.M. Degree Requirements

 - For the LL.M.
-Degree with Advanced Specialization, in addition to the course work described above, students will select courses from specific areas of law including business law, constitutional law, criminal law, intellectual property law, international law and justice, and methods of dispute resolution.
-In additional to the minimum 24 credits required for the LL.M. degree, an additional minimum of 10 credit hours must be taken in the area of specialization (for a minimum total of 34 credits).
-Students who meet these requirements will receive their LL.M. degree with a designation that they have an "Advanced Specialization" in a subject-matter area.
+Degree with Advanced Specialization, in addition to the course work described above, students will select courses from six concentrations: corporate & business law, constitutional law, criminal law, intellectual property law, international law and justice, and methods of dispute resolution.
+Students must obtain 34 credit hours, 10 of which must be taken in the area of specialization.
+Students who meet these requirements will receive their LL.M.
+Degree with a designation, reflected in their transcripts, that they have an Advanced Specialization in one of the six concentrations.

 Grade Point Average

 - LL.M.
 Degree candidates must earn a final cumulative grade point average of 2.0 to earn the LL.M.
 Degree.
 They must also pass any pass-fail classes if those credit hours are needed to meet the minimum required credit hours to graduate with the LL.M.
 Degree.